James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 4-H club members began participating in the national "Feed a Fighter" campaign, which consisted of projects to produce the amount of food needed for one serviceman for one year.
 The state winner raised enough food to feed thirty-four servicemen for one year.

-State Federation of Negro Home Demonstration Clubs changed to State Council of Negro Home Demonstration Clubs of North Carolina.
+The State Federation of Negro Home Demonstration Clubs changed to State Council of Negro Home Demonstration Clubs of North Carolina.

-Camp J.W.
-Mitchell opened for African American 4-H youth at Hammock's Beach in Onslow County.
-Funding for the camp had been raised by the 4-H Club Foundation of North Carolina, founded in 1950.
+Camp J. W. Mitchell opened for African American 4-H youth at Hammock's Beach in Onslow County.
+Funding for the camp was raised by the 4-H Club Foundation of North Carolina founded in 1950.

-Farmers watched a demonstration of North Carolina State CollegeÂ’s fistulated cow during Farm and Home Week in June 1956.
-NC Cooperative Extension Service demonstrations like this helped to share knowledge gained at NC State with farmers throughout North Carolina.
+Farmers watched a demonstration of State College's fistulated cow during Farm and Home Week in June 1956.
+Cooperative Extension Service demonstrations like this helped to share knowledge gained at NC State with farmers throughout North Carolina.

-Mrs. H. H. Weathers, a member of the Wake County Home Demonstration Club, performed in "“’Baccy Time in the South"” as a part of the Farm and Home Week talent night.
+Mrs. H. H. Weathers, a member of the Wake County Home Demonstration Club, performed in "Baccy Time in the South" as a part of the Farm and Home Week talent night.

-The forestry extension program was split into Extension Forest Management and Extension Wood Products.
+The forestry extension program was split into extension forest management and extension wood products.

 Forestry extension specialists were transferred from the School of Agriculture to the School of Forestry.

-Twenty-three years after Gertrude Cox's appointment, Eloise Cofer, Extension Professor of Food Science and Assistant Director of the Agricultural Extension Service becomes the second woman to be appointed as a full professor.
-In 1980, Cofer was named Home Economist of the Year by the N.C.
-Home Economics Association.
+Twenty-three years after Gertrude Cox's appointment, Eloise Cofer, Extension Professor of Food Science and Assistant Director of the Agricultural Extension Service, became the second woman appointed as a full professor at NC State.
+In 1980, Cofer was named "Home Economist of the Year" by the NC Home Economics Association.

 Extension programs, including 4-H and Home Economics, began to integrate.